dogagzm/team_project/README.md

 - From the options proposed by each team member, one dataset was selected
 - Cleaned data by removing irrelevant column attributes and sampling data on certain dates to reduce the overall file size so that it can be uploaded to GitHub

-...
+### 2024-06-20 - 2024-06-30
+- Main work on the project algorithm
+- Linear Regression Analysis
+- Logistic Regression Analysis
+- Random Forest Classifier

 ### 2024-06-30
+- Finalizing the project
-- finalizing the project, creating a readme file and recording a video
+- Creating a README file
-- recording a video
+- Recording a video

+### 2024-07-07
+- Minor changes README file
+- Adding video links

 - Sources and references utilized for this project can be accessed in:
   - [Data folder](./data/)